PoisotLab/ms_mangal_synthesis/manuscript.md

 parasitism, predation) have regions with no analogs in different locations.
 In short, it is not that we are systematically excluding some areas, but rather than some type of interactions are more studied in specific environments.
-This shows how the lack of global coverage identified in +@fig:biomes, for example, can cascade up to the global scale.
+This shows how the lack of global coverage identified in @fig:biomes, for example, can cascade up to the global scale.
 These maps serve as an interesting measure of the extent to which spatial predictions can be trusted: any extrapolation of network structure in an area devoid of analogs should be taken with much greater